-AIX 4.3.2 has added the new send\file() system call.
+AIX Version 4.3.2 has added the new send_file() system call.
 Its use is aimed at applications that transmit file data across the network using a socket connection.
 It offers a speed improvement over the traditional method of sending a file across the network by avoiding unnecessary data copying where possible.

-'''
+The new send_file() system call is as follows:

 #include <sys/socket.h>

 ssize_t send_file(Socket_p, sf_iobuf, flags)

 int Socket_p;

 struct sf_parms sf_iobuf;

 uint_t flags;

-'''

-Using send\file eliminates the need to read a file just to send it across the network.
-Applications can remove the read() call, and therefore avoid redundant transfer of data between kernel space and user space.
-The send\file call reads file data into the new Network Buffer Cache (NBC).
+Using send_file eliminates the need to read a file just to send it across the network.
+Applications can remove the read() call and, therefore, avoid redundant transfer of data between kernel space and user space.
+The send_file call reads file data into the new Network Buffer Cache (NBC).
 The NBC is allocated from an area of the mbuf pool and uses mbufs for file data storage.
 The networking subsystem then transmits the data directly from the mbufs in the NBC across the specified socket.
-The system call dynamically caches the data in the NBC, thus improving performance for files that are sent frequently across the network, and which do not change often.
-This feature can be disabled on a file by file basis.
+The system call dynamically caches the data in the NBC, thus improving performance for files that are sent frequently across the network and which do not change often.
+This feature can be disabled on a file-by-file basis.

-The application sending the data will need to be altered to use the send\file call.
+The application sending the data will need to be altered to use the send_file call.
 The greatest improvement in performance can be gained by using direct I/O to read the file that is to be transmitted.
-This can be achieved simply by opening the file using the O\DIRECT flag.
-This flag enables send\file to bypass the JFS cache when reading the file, thus further reducing the number of data transfers required.
+This can be achieved simply by opening the file using the O_DIRECT flag.
+This flag enables send_file to bypass the JFS cache when reading the file, thus further reducing the number of data transfers required.

-The size of the NBC, and various cache tuning parameters can be altered using the no command.
+The size of the NBC and various cache tuning parameters can be altered using the no command.
 The options that can be changed are:

 nbc_limit Maximum size of the NBC.
 Specifies in KB the maximum amount of memory that can be used for the NBC.
 The default value is derived from the size of the mbuf pool (thewall), which in turn, is determined from the amount of physical memory.
 If a system has less than 512 MB of memory, the default value of nbc_limit is 0. nbc_max_cache Maximum size of a cache object in the NBC.
-Specified in bytes, default value is 131072 (128 KB) bytes. nbc_min_cache Minimum size of a cache object in the NBC.
-Specified in bytes, default value is 1. send_file_duration Specifies the cache validation duration for all the file objects that system call send_file accessed in the Network Buffer Cache.
-This attribute is in number of seconds, the default is 300 for 5 minutes.
+Specified in bytes, the default value is 131072 (128 KB) bytes. nbc_min_cache Minimum size of a cache object in the NBC.
+Specified in bytes, the default value is 1. send_file_duration Specifies the cache validation duration for all the file objects that system call send_file accessed in the Network Buffer Cache.
+This attribute is in number of seconds; the default is 300 for 5 minutes.
 0 means that the cache will be validated for every access.

-Cache statistics can be viewed using the command netstat -c, that provides an output similar to the following:
+Cache statistics can be viewed using the netstat -c command, which provides an output similar to the following:

-Number of searches in cache: 2063 Number of cache hit: 1044 Number of cache miss: 81 Number of cache newly added: 25 Number of cache updated: 0 Number of cache removed: 0 Number of successful cache accesses: 1069 Number of unsuccessful cache accesses: 56 Number of cache validation: 0
+netstat -c Network Buffer Cache Statistics: ------Current total cache buffer size: 325312 Maximum total cache buffer size: 325312 Current total cache data size: 207450 Maximum total cache data size: 207450 Current number of cache: 25 Maximum number of cache: 25 Number of cache with data: 25 Number of searches in cache: 2063 Number of cache hit: 1044 Number of cache miss: 81 Number of cache newly added: 25 Number of cache updated: 0 Number of cache removed: 0 Number of successful cache accesses: 1069 Number of unsuccessful cache accesses: 56 Number of cache validation: 0